Roman Catholic Diocese of Banja Luka: History

-After Bosnia Vilayet came under the Austro-Hungarian rule in 1878, Pope Leo XIII restored the vilayet's church hierarchy.
+After Bosnia Vilayet came under Austro-Hungarian rule in 1878, Pope Leo XIII restored the vilayet's church hierarchy.
 In Ex hac augusta, his 5 July 1881 apostolic letter, Leo established a four-diocese ecclesiastical province in Bosnia and Herzegovina and abolished the previous apostolic vicariates.
 Sarajevo, formerly Vrhbosna, became the archdiocesan and metropolitan seat.
 Its suffragan dioceses became the new dioceses of Banja Luka and Mostar and the existing Diocese of Trebinje-Mrkan.

-After the renewal of the regular hierarchy, the Diocese was governed by the apostolic nuncio in Vienna, and from 1883 to 1884, by the Archbishop of Vrhbosna, Josip Stadler, who served as an apostolic administrator of the Diocese.
+From 1883 to 1884 the Archbishop of Vrhbosna, Josip Stadler, was an apostolic administrator of the Diocese.

-At the time of its founding, the Diocese had some 36,000 believers.
-This number has accelerated rapidly with the arrival of the Austrian authorities.
-During the next decades, numerous Poles, Italians, Germans, Czechs and others moved in the area of the Diocese.
+The original Cathedral of Saint Bonaventure in the city was built in 1887 and levelled in an earthquake in 1969.
+A new cathedral was built in 1974.

-During the Second World War and after the war, the Diocese was catastrophically harmed.
-One third of all the parishes (13) have completely perished, in 10 of parishes a number of parishioners dropped significantly, and all the others were seriously injured.
-With a large number of killed believers, the diocese suffered severe loss of priests.
-During the war and after the war, at least 30 priests were killed.
-The Holy See started the process of beatification of 4 of them on 21 December 2014: Juraj Gospodnetić, Waldemar Maximilian Nestor, Antun Dujlović and Krešimir Barišić.
+During the Second World War and after one-third of all the parishes (thirteen) ceased to exist, and in ten others the number of parishioners dropped significantly.
+There was also a shortage of priests.
+The Holy See started the process of beatification of four priests killed in the war, in 2014, including Juraj Gospodnetić and Waldemar Maximilian Nestor.